-- .8 must confirm that: - if you are an LLP, you are incorporated and registered in England and Wales, Scotland or .a Northern Ireland under the Limited Liability Partnerships Act 2000; - if you are a Company, you are: .b - incorporated and registered in England and Wales, Scotland or Northern Ireland under .i Parts 1 and 2 of the Companies Act 2006; or - incorporated in an Establishment Directive state and registered as an overseas company .ii under Part 34 of the Companies Act 2006; or - .iii incorporated and registered in an Establishment Directive state as a societas Europaea - 9 must confirm that at least one manager or employee is an authorised individual in respect of each reserved legal activity which you wish to provide; - .10 must confirm that you will pay annual fees as and when they become due. - rS84 In addition to the requirements set out at Rule rS83: - to be eligible for authorisation to practise as a BSB authorised body: .1 - all of the managers of the partnership, LLP or company (as the case may be) must be BSB .a authorised individuals or authorised (non-BSB) individuals; and - all of the owners (whether or not the ownership interest is material) of the partnership, LLP b or company (as the case may be) must be BSB authorised individuals or authorised (non-BSB) individuals; - .2 to be licensed to practise as a BSB licensed body: - .a the body must be a licensable body, as defined by section 72 of the LSA but must also meet the eligibility requirements set out at Rule S83; and - .b all of the non-authorised owners in the partnership, LLP or company (as the case may be) must be approved by the Bar Standards Board as being able to hold such interest taking into account the relevant suitability criteria. - rS85 In the event that you meet the eligibility criteria set out in Rule rS83, you may submit an application in accordance with Section 3.E2 and the Bar Standards Board will review that application in accordance with Section 3.E3 and 3.E4 to determine whether or not to authorise you or to grant you a licence (as appropriate) to practise as a BSB authorised body.
-In the event that the Bar Standards Board determines that you should be authorised or licensed (as appropriate) to practise as a BSB authorised body then it may either: - rS86 authorise you to practise as a BSB authorised body in the event that you also meet the eligibility criteria set out in Rule rS84.1 and you have applied to be authorised as such in your relevant application form; Of - .1 license you to practise as a BSB licensed body, in the event that you also meet the eligibility criteria set out in Rule S84.2 and you have applied to be authorised as such in your relevant application form.
+- b if you are a Company, you are: - i. incorporated and registered in England and Wales, Scotland or Northern Ireland under Parts 1 and 2 of the Companies Act 2006; or - incorporated in an Establishment Directive state and registered as an overseas company .ii under Part 34 of the Companies Act 2006; or - .iii incorporated and registered in an Establishment Directive state as a societas Europaea - must confirm that at least one manager or employee is an authorised individual in respect of each .9 reserved legal activity which you wish to provide; - .10 must confirm that you will pay annual fees as and when they become due. - rS84 In addition to the requirements set out at Rule rS83: - to be eligible for authorisation to practise as a BSB entity. .1 - all of the managers of the partnership, LLP or company (as the case may be) must be BSB .a authorised individuals or authorised (non-BSB) individuals; and - all of the owners (whether or not the ownership interest is material) of the partnership, LLP .b or company (as the case may be) must be BSB authorised individuals or authorised (non-BSB) individuals: - to be licensed to practise as a BSB licensed body: .2 - a the body must be a licensable body, as defined by section 72 of the LSA but must also meet the eligibility requirements set out at Rule rS83; and - .b all of the non-authorised owners in the partnership, LLP or company (as the case may be) must be approved by the Bar Standards Board as being able to hold such interest taking into account the relevant suitability criteria. - rS85 In the event that you meet the eligibility criteria set out in Rule rS83, you may submit an application in accordance with Section 3.E2 and the Bar Standards Board will review that application in accordance with Section 3.E3 and 3.E4 to determine whether or not to authorise you or to grant you a licence (as appropriate) to practise as a BSB entity.
+In the event that the Bar Standards Board determines that you should be authorised or licensed (as appropriate) to practise as a BSB entity then it may either: - rS86 Authorise you to practise as a BSB entity in the event that you also meet the eligibility criteria set out in Rule rS84.1 and you have applied to be authorised as such in your relevant application form; or - license you to practise as a BSB licensed body, in the event that you also meet the eligibility .1 criteria set out in Rule rS84.2 and you have applied to be authorised as such in your relevant application form. - rS87 Such authorisation or licence (as appropriate) will entitle you to: - to exercise a right of audience before every court in relation to all proceedings; .1 - .2 to carry on: - reserved instrument activities; a

-E1: Eligibility for authorisation to practise as a BSB authorised body
+PART 3 E1: Eligibility for authorisation to practise as a BSB entity

-- rS87 Such authorisation or licence (as appropriate) will entitle you to:

-- .1 to exercise a right of audience before every court in relation to all proceedings;

-- .2 to carry on:

-- .a reserved instrument activities;

 - .b probate activities;

-- .c the administration of oaths;
+- the administration of oaths; .C

 - .3 to do immigration work; and

 - .4 if you have been granted a litigation extension, to conduct litigation.